mpgarnier/CEPT-Public/README.md

-CEPT-Public
+cortical.io-Public
 ===========
-Welcome to the CEPT-Public repository!
+Welcome to the cortical.io-Public repository!

-This is the public repository of [CEPT Systems](http://www.cept.at/).
+This is the public repository of [cortical.io](http://www.cortical.io/).
 In the near future you will find the following items on this repository:

 <UL>
 <LI><B>Client-SDK:</B> Language bindings for Java, Javascript, Python, etc.</LI>
 <LI><B>Samples:</B> Sample-code that makes your life easier and gets you started.</LI>
 <LI><B>UI-Widgets:</B> Embeddable user interface components to adapt and use in your applications.</LI>
-<LI><B>Demonstrations:</B> Source code of demonstration code using the CEPT API</LI>
+<LI><B>Demonstrations:</B> Source code of demonstration code using the cortical.io Retina API</LI>
 </UL>

-For the moment, the repository contains something we are really excited about: the Numenta Nupic Spring 2014 Hackathon demonstration code, which demonstrates the combination of CEPT's Retina and Numenta's Cortical Learning Algorithm (CLA).
+For the moment, the repository contains something we are really excited about: the Numenta Nupic Spring 2014 Hackathon demonstration code, which demonstrates the combination of cortical.io's Retina and Numenta's Cortical Learning Algorithm (CLA).
 For more information on this amazing event, please visit [numenta.org](http://numenta.org).